Solar Whiz Commercial — FAQ’s

 You can check out our list of dealers here or give us a call on 1300 609 994.

-3) How much air can the Solar Whiz Commercial Ventilation Systems (SW-RAF10000) move?
+3) How much air can the Solar Whiz Commercial Ventilation Systems move?

-Like our smaller domestic Solar Whiz units, the SW-RAF10000 unit is named according to its maximum airflow capacity.
+Like our smaller domestic Solar Whiz units, the commercial units are named according to the nominal max wattage of the solar panel.

-Therefore the maximum airflow capacity of the industrial whirlybirds SW-RAF10000 – measured without resistance is 10000 cubic metres of air per hour (cbm/hr).
+The maximum airflow capacity of the industrial whirlybirds SW-AU-C-155 – measured without resistance is 10000 cubic metres of air per hour (cbm/hr).

 4) How much air each type of Solar Whiz is able to move compared to a standard whirlybird?

-The SW-RAF10000 is capable of moving 10000cbm/hr – 100 times the air volume that of your standard industrial whirlybirds will do!
+The SW-AU-C-155 is capable of moving 10000cbm/hr – about 100 times the air volume that of your standard domesticwhirlybirds will do!

-Our largest domestic unit, The SW-RAF2300, is capable of moving 2300cbm/hr – 23 times the air volume that of your standard Whirlybird
+Our largest domestic unit, The SW-AU-R-2300, is capable of moving 2300cbm/hr – 23 times the air volume that of your standard whirlybird

 5) How many industrial whirlybirds roof ventilation units do I need?